 What are some symptoms of a migraine?

-The main symptom of a migraine is usually an intense headache on one side of the head.
+The main symptom is usually an intense headache on one side of the head.

 The pain is usually a moderate or severe throbbing sensation that gets worse when you move and prevents you from carrying out normal activities.